 The wide spaces between the boards allow lots of air movement – as crucial for drying firewood as for ventilation for animals.

 Build a power shack that looks like an old mercantile building where you would buy dry goods and all your other supplies in a western mining town.

 Custom built with a hook up for a motor home, power for a freezer and even a phone jack, this is where the power comes from the grid onto the homesite.
 Room for a freezer and other storage makes this a utilitarian building, as well as a charming addition to the little western town theme.

 How about a romantic and twiggy rustic gazebo?
-A shady retreat from the hot summer sun, an afternoon seated on a rustic bench in the dappled shade beneath clematis in your bower with a book; bliss.
+Although it's not a shed, it's a shady retreat from the hot summer sun, an afternoon seated on a rustic bench in the dappled shade beneath clematis in your bower with a book; bliss.

 Unique, interesting and fun rustic garden projects like these will make your garden the fascinating place you always wanted.
 Imagine your visitors delight in these rustic garden sheds.